-- World Meteorological Organization: Promotes scientific research on the Earth's atmosphere and climate change, and facilitates the Global exchange of meteorological data.
+- World Meteorological Organisation: Promotes scientific research on the Earth's atmosphere and climate change, and facilitates the Global exchange of meteorological data.

-- IMO (International Maritime Organization): Works to improve International shipping procedures, raise standards in marine safety, and reduce marine pollution by ships.
+- IMO (International Maritime Organisation): Works to improve International shipping procedures, raise standards in marine safety, and reduce marine pollution by ships.

-- WIPO (World Intellectual Property Organization): Promotes International protection of intellectual property and fosters cooperation on copyrights, trademarks, industrial designs and patents.
+- WIPO (World Intellectual Property Organisation): Promotes International protection of intellectual property and fosters cooperation on copyrights, trademarks, industrial designs and patents.

 - IFAD (International Fund for Agricultural Development): activates financial resources to raise food production and nutrition levels among the poor in developing countries.

-- UNIDO (UN Industrial Development Organization): Promotes the industrial advancement of developing countries through technical assistance, advisory services and training.
+- UNIDO (UN Industrial Development Organisation): Promotes the industrial advancement of developing countries through technical assistance, advisory services and training.

-- IAEA (International Atomic Energy Agency): An autonomous intergovernmental organization under the aegis of the United Nations (UN); it works for the safe and peaceful uses of atomic energy.
+- IAEA (International Atomic Energy Agency): An autonomous intergovernmental organisation under the aegis of the United Nations (UN); it works for the safe and peaceful uses of atomic energy.

-Sample of the Sub-subject: United Nations: the specialized agencies:
+Sample of the Sub-subject: United Nations: the specialised agencies:

-The United Nations Commission on International Trade Law develops rules and guidelines intended to harmonize and facilitate laws regulating International Trade.
+The United Nations Commission on International Trade Law develops rules and guidelines intended to harmonise and facilitate laws regulating International Trade.
 The United Nations also has pioneered the development of international environmental

 law.
 Agreements like the Convention to combat desertification, the Convention